solana-foundation/developer-content/docs/terminology.md

 ## drone

-An off-chain service that acts as a custodian for a user's private key.
+An off-chain service that acts as a custodian for a user's secret key.
 It typically serves to validate and sign transactions.

 ## entry